mazkk123/Fluid_Predictor/README.md

 in multiple SPH approximations of a fluid.

 ## Weighting Kernels
+In an SPH approximation of fluids, different weighting kernels are used as approximators for computing various forces within a neighbourhood vicinity of a particle in the system.

 ### KGC - Kernel Gradient Correction
+In large scale simulations and for SPH stability, KGC is required to reduce weighting kernel steps from being too large by rescaling them based on a kernel correction factor.

 ### Poly 6
+For mass density and surface tension calculations the poly 6 kernel is used and generates the most stable results.

 ### Spiky
+The spiky kernel type is mostly used for pressure force and pressure calculations based on extensive experimentation.

 ### Viscosity
+As the name suggests, the viscosity kernel is used to approximate the viscosity force/ laminar viscosity that is acting on a particle.

 ### Cubic Spline
+Some SPH implementations choose to use a full Cubic Spline approximation, whereby all force computations utilize a cubic spline weighting kernel in their calculations.

 ## Forces
+A variety of physical forces exist per particle which contrbute to their velocity and position staps between timesteps

+## Presure Forces
+These are unknown forces that exist between particles contributing to their intermolecular state.

 ### Pressure

+## Advective Forces
+These forces contribute to the general flow of a particle by affecting its velocity and position.

 ### Viscosity
+This determines the clumping between particle neighbourhoods in the system.
+It is the intermolecular friction that exists between particles which determines whether a fluid appears water like or globular.

 #### Artificial Viscosity
+An artificial viscosity term can be added in certain situations to ensure better stability in the simulation

 #### Laminar Viscosity
+this is the main type of viscosity that exists for laminar fluid flows.
+These type of flows are quite stable and non turbulent.

 ### Thermal Diffusion
+This force determines how a fluid should react in different temperatures and should the fluid expand in these cases.

 ### Buoyancy
+A force that controls the upward trajectory of the fluid.
+Liquids have no buoyancy and therefore stick to the ground.
+Buoyant fluids such as gasses rise and diffuse through a containing space due to the contribution of this force.

+### Surface Tension
+This is the friction that exists between the fluid and a solid boundary wall.
+Controlling this force can create splashy or more subdued droplets when a fluid is poured or dropped onto another fluid interface.

 ### Body Forces
+Additional body force exists to provide the fluid with some mass and initial density when it reacts with different interfaces.

 ## Fluid Models
 Below are the fluid models used within this framework